UCHMS19-20/final-project-choose-your-own-adventure/README.md

 Almost everyone has played a choose-your-own-adventure game at some point of their lives.
 Thus, the controls are simple:

     Each choice in each event is preceded by a number.
 To make a choice, input only that number.
     Wait a few seconds for the result to pop up, absorb what has happened as a result, and your day at Hollywood Arts continues!

 ## Citations

-The following source was utilized to incorporate music into the game; after all, you are now a student at Hollywood Arts, a prestigious performing arts school!
+The following source was utilized to incorporate music into the game; after all, you are now a student at Hollywood Arts, a renowned performing arts school!

 Fincher, Jon.
 "PyGame: A Primer on Game Programming in Python."
 Real Python, 16 Sept.
 2019, realpython.com/pygame-a-primer/#sound-effects

 ## Flowchart

-Link to a handy dandy flowchart that outlines the major events in the code:
+Link to a handy-dandy flowchart that outlines the major events in the code:

 ## Presentation